vertica/spark-connector/examples/README.md

 ## Output file

-To only see the example output without sbt logs, you can write the result to a file using:
+To only see the example output without sbt logs, you can write the result to a file by appending the following to any run command:
 ```
-sbt "run [CASE]" > output.txt
+[run command] > output.txt
 ```

 You may then view this file using the command `cat output.txt`.